 Marijuana’s effects on the brain

 Your brain already naturally produces molecules that are chemically similar to marijuana, called endocannabinoids, or just cannabinoids.
 These substances work on the endogenous endocannabinoid system, which is a rather unique system of pathways that allow for the presynaptic neurons to be stimulated.
 This system governs over many crucial biological functions such as sleep/wake cycle, appetite, immune response, and pain regulation.

 Normally, when discussing how neurons in the central nervous system interact with each other, we break down communication into a synapse consisting of a pre and a postsynaptic neuron.
 The presynaptic neuron releases neurotransmitters into the synaptic cleft, the space between the two neurons.
 The postsynaptic neuron has receptor sites for these neurotransmitters to bind.
 This, in turn, enacts changes in the postsynaptic neuron that allows communication to continue downstream to the targeted areas.

 The endocannabinoid system does not strictly stick to this model of functioning.
 Instead, when the postsynaptic neuron is stimulated it releases endocannabinoids which travel backward towards the presynaptic neuron.
 It is there that the endocannabinoids bind.

 Marijuana’s effects on the brain: Why Does it Matter Where the Cannabinoids Bind?

 Since the endocannabinoids bind on the presynaptic neuron, this enables the neurotransmitter to impact what happens to the neuron when it is next stimulated.

 The presynaptic neuron has specific receptor sites for endocannabinoids, and when bound, these neurotransmitters change how many calcium channels are open on the presynaptic neuron.
 Calcium channels, found in the presynaptic membrane, are what control neurotransmitter release from the presynaptic neuron.
-By decreasing the number of open calcium channels, endocannabinoids decrease a number of other neurotransmitters that can be expelled from the presynaptic neuron.
+By decreasing the number of open calcium channels, endocannabinoids decrease the number of other neurotransmitters that can be expelled from the presynaptic neuron.

 This has an inhibitory effect on the other neurons downstream of the endocannabinoid bound neuron.
 Since less neurotransmitter is being released, this decreases the frequency of the firing potential of the postsynaptic neuron.

 Understanding how the system works is important to understanding how the different chemical compounds of marijuana impact the brain.